 Skin not only has a life cycle, but it goes through quite a lot on a day-to-day basis, so it’s essential to take good care of it.
 Whether we’re talking about your face or your body, exfoliation is a necessary process that helps you and enhances your skincare routine.
 So just why should you exfoliate the body and what is an exfoliating body scrub?

 Our skin is made up of several layers, and the outermost layer is exposed to the elements, rubs against clothing, and generally bears the brunt of our life.
 It naturally comes to the end of its life, and will eventually fall off, but it’s so subtle that we don’t really notice.
 The newer fresh layers are exposed, and the life cycle begins again.
-When we use a body scrub, we help the process and work away the dead skin cells by scrubbing them away.
+When we use a dead sea body scrub, we help the process and work away from the dead skin cells by scrubbing them away.

 Body scrubs can be made of several different things, but generally, it’s a combination of something coarse like sugar or salt and a base of something oilier in order to create the effect we’re looking for.
 There are also human-made materials like microbeads that can also act as an exfoliant.
 So, whether you make your own at home or purchase something exfoliating body scrubs are actually really useful.